google/EarlGrey/docs/install-and-run.md

    ```

 6. And that’s it!
 As with any other unit test, this test will show up in the test navigator, so you
-can run it by just clicking on the **run** icon or by Cmd+clicking the test name and then selecting
+can run it by just clicking on the **run** icon or by Ctrl+clicking the test name and then selecting
 **Test "testPresenceOfKeyWindow"**.
 Because this is a regular unit test, you can place breakpoints in
 your test and in your application code and use the built-in tools seamlessly.